-Some of the mosquito repellents available in the market use a toxic liquid to generate poisonous vapours in order to repel mosquitoes out of the room.
+Some of the mosquito repellent available in the market use a toxic liquid to generate poisonous vapours in order to repel mosquitoes out of the room.
 Due to the continuous release of poisonous vapours into the room, after midnight the natural balance of the air composition for good health reaches or exceeds the critical level.
 Mostly, these vapours attack the brain through lungs and exert an anesthetic effect on mosquitoes as well as other living beings by small or greater percentage.
 Long exposure to these toxic vapours may cause neurological or related problems.

 Here is a circuit that automatically switches on and off the mosquito repellent after preset time interval, thus controlling the release of toxic vapours into the room.